2011 Norway attacks: Legal proceedings

 On 13 August 2011 Breivik was taken to Utøya by police to recreate his actions on the day of the massacre.
 Neither the media nor the public was alerted to the operation.
 The police explained that the surprise walk-through was necessary because Breivik was to be charged and tried for all 77 murders individually.
 The police deemed it less offensive to the survivors to do it before rather than during the trial.
 Despite the many police boats and helicopters, none of the civilians who had come to lay down flowers on the shore that day perceived what was happening just a few hundred metres across the lake from them for eight hours.
 On the evening of 14 August the police held a press conference about the reconstruction.
 It was reported that Breivik was not unmoved by his return to Utøya, but that he showed no remorse.
 Inspector Pål Fredrik Hjort Kraby described Breivik's behaviour and indifference on the island as "unreal", as he had over the course of eight hours willingly showed the police exactly how he had carried out all of the 69 murders.

 The trial began on 16 April 2012 and lasted until 19 June 2012.
 170 media organisations were accredited to cover the proceedings.
-Breivik acknowledged that he had committed the offences but pleaded not guilty as he believed the killing was needed.
+Breivik acknowledged that he had committed the offences but pleaded not guilty as he believed the killing was "necessary".
 The main issue for Breivik was that he was not to be deemed "insane" or "psychotic", because that would lose the meaning of his message.

 On 24 August, Breivik was found to be sane by the panel of five judges.
 He was sentenced to preventative detention (forvaring), a sentence of 21 years in prison which can be repeatedly extended by 5 years as long as he is considered a threat to society.
 This is the maximum sentence allowed by Norwegian law, and it is the only way to allow for life imprisonment.